keptn/keptn.github.io/content/docs/0.16.x/automated_operations/remediation/index.md

 ## Declare a remediation sequence in shipyard

-The definition of a remediation sequence is done in a so-called [Shipyard](../../manage/shipyard) file.
+The definition of a remediation sequence is done in the project's [Shipyard](../../manage/shipyard) file.

 **Example**: Simple shipyard file with a remediation sequence in a single stage
 ```yaml